CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 To view the average and total interpolation values for selected formulas in a spreadsheet format, **right click** on the Areal Interpolation Plot and select **Area Information** ([Figure 10‑7](#Figure10-7)).
 The Area Information Spreadsheet contains four columns: the identification number from the name field for the polygon, the total area, average interpolated value, and total interpolated value ([Figure 10‑8](#Figure10-8)).
 At the top of the **Area Information** tab, the user may select **File&gt;Export** to export the data to a spreadsheet file ([Figure 10‑9](#Figure10-9)).
 The save popup window allows the user to specify with either a text (.txt) or comma-separated-values (\*.csv) format, also known as a comma-delimited text file ([Figure 10‑10](#Figure10-10).

 <a id=Figure10-7></a>
 Figure 10‑7.
-Right Click on Area Plot
+Right Click on Area Plot<br>
 <img src="media/image032.png"/>

 <a id=Figure10-8></a>
 Figure 10‑8.
-Area Information in Columns
+Area Information in Columns<br>
 <img src="media/image033.png"/>

 <a id=Figure10-9></a>
 Figure 10‑9.
-Export to a Text File
+Export to a Text File<br>
 <img src="media/image034.png"/>

 <a id=Figure10-10></a>
 Figure 10‑10.
-Name and Save the Text File
+Name and Save the Text File<br>
 <img src="media/image035.png"/>

 ### Export Areal Interpolation Plot Data to Shapefiles